Ueur/Google_Scholar_Python_New_Entries/README.md

 - M. Kulkarni
 - S. Lichter
 - M. Werwath
 whose articles in Google Scholar do not link to their pages

-After running the script in google_scholar_panorama.py, new results since the last check is in new_add_result, which can be added to the newsletter
+After running the script in google_scholar_panorama.py, new results since the last check is in new_add_result, which can then be added to the newsletter.

 ## License